airyhq/airy/docs/docs/getting-started/deployment/production.md

 helm install core ./helm-chart/charts/apps/ --values ./airy.yaml --timeout 1000s
 ```

-The API `Airy apps`, the Frontend UI and the Frontend Chatplugin start by default, while all the other apps are optional and are started if there is provided configuration for them in the `airy.yaml` file.
+The API `Airy apps`, the Frontend UI and the Frontend of the Airy Live Chat
+plugin start by default, while all the other apps are optional and are started
+if there is provided configuration for them in the `airy.yaml` file.

 At this point you should have a running `Airy Core` in your environment 🎉.